fxamacker/cbor/README.md

 ## Standards
 This library implements CBOR as specified in [RFC 7049](https://tools.ietf.org/html/rfc7049) with minor [limitations](#limitations).

+For Go integers, encoder always uses "preferred serialization" which encodes their values to the smallest number of bytes.

 Encoder has options that can be set individually to create custom configurations.
 Easy functions are also provided to create and return modifiable configurations (EncOptions):

 * CanonicalEncOptions() -- [Canonical CBOR (RFC 7049)](https://tools.ietf.org/html/rfc7049#section-3.9).